GuyBosa/RegProg/README.md

 2. Install Ionic Lab.
 It serves as a browser based emulator.
 When within the RegProg directory run "npm i @ionic/lab" on the command line.
 3. Run "npm install"
 4. Run "ionic serve --lab"
+5. My credentials are
+    Email: test@tester.com
+    Pass:  MyPassword
+6. You can create your own registration then use your credentials to log in.